DustinMorado/tomoauto/README.md

 fashion in our lab for the last 3 years with good results.

 It is a very rough release and has many TODOs that have yet to be implemented.

+### Change Log
+## 0.2.0
+ * Added mode option to stop at alignment, ccderase, or to only perform reconstruction
+ * Stopped using RAPTOR to generate the alignment, now it only produces the fiducial seed model and then IMOD performs the alignment.
+ * No longer using a folder with the basename which helps keep things clean and organized when using the align and then the reconstruct mode.
+ * Removed all batch commands, handle them yourself with the shell.
+ * Added programs to create a newstack from drift-corrected images collected by dose-fractionation.
+ * Added a pretty substantial lua module to handle MRC files.
+ * Most of the IMOD commands handle multi-core automatically so removed -p option.

 ---